Wildlife Sanctuary Program in Malawi

 WHERE YOU’LL STAY

-The Lilongwe Wildlife Centre volunteer house accommodates up to 17 guests across six bedrooms, with an option to book a private room for an additional fee.
-The house features a lounge, kitchen, indoor and outdoor dining areas, two bathrooms, a laundry space, and a garden with an outdoor deck.
+You’ll stay at a comfortable shared house with other interns and volunteers, right in the 180-acre the sanctuary is based in.
+The reserve is home to a range of wildlife, including antelopes, small carnivores, hyenas, and crocodiles, so you’ll find yourself staying in a wonderful natural environment.
+The house features six bedrooms, a lounge, kitchen, indoor and outdoor dining areas, two bathrooms, a laundry space, and a garden with an outdoor deck.
 Wifi and cleaning services, including laundry, are provided.
 Nestled in the heart of the sanctuary, the accommodation offers an immersive bush experience—unwinding by the fire in the evenings while soaking in the sounds of the surrounding wilderness.

 Safety & Support